DataFire/Integrations/integrations/generated/google_content/README.md

   * batchId `integer`: The ID of the request entry this entry responds to.
   * datafeed [Datafeed](#datafeed)
   * errors [Errors](#errors)

+### DatafeedsFetchNowResponse
+* DatafeedsFetchNowResponse `object`
+  * kind `string`: Identifies what kind of resource this is.
+Value: the fixed string "content#datafeedsFetchNowResponse".

 ### DatafeedsListResponse
 * DatafeedsListResponse `object`